 Quinn Shanbour's future plans changed in a hurry.

-Shanbour, the former Heritage Hall quarterback, had returned to Connecticut after Christmas break, where he was a football player at Choate Rosemary Hall, a preparatory academy in Wallingford.
+Shanbour, the former Heritage Hall quarterback, had returned to Connecticut after Christmas break for his final semester at Choate Rosemary Hall, a preparatory academy in Wallingford.

 That will allow Shanbour to participate in spring practice with the Cowboys.

 “It's crazy, because it happened so fast,” Shanbour said Thursday.
 “It's always been my dream school.
 I'm more than ecstatic.
 I just have to work hard and try to prove myself.”